turbot/guardrails-docs/docs/runbooks/getting-started-aws/index.md

 ---
-title: Getting started with AWS
+title: Getting Started with AWS
-sidebar_label: Getting started with AWS
+sidebar_label: Getting Started with AWS
 ---

-# Getting started with AWS in Guardrails
+# Getting Started with AWS in Guardrails

 In this series of runbooks you'll learn how to: